gbdev/pandocs/content/Video_Display.md

 When re-enabling the LCD, it will immediately start at LY = 0, meaning it will immediately start drawing.

+#### LCDC.6 - Window Tile Map Display Select

+This bit controls which [background map](#VRAM_Background_Maps "wikilink") the Window uses for rendering.
+Note that the window will always use the \"top-left\" data, ie. the data you\'d see at SCY = 0, SCX = 0, as its top-left point.

+#### LCDC.5 - Window Display Enable

+This bit controls whether the window shall be displayed or not.
+(TODO : what happens when toggling this mid-scanline ?)

+Note that on CGB models, setting this bit to 0 then back to 1 mid-frame may cause the second write to be ignored.
+(TODO : test this.)

+#### LCDC.4 - BG & Window Tile Data Select

+This bit controls which addressing mode the BG and Window use to pick tiles.
+(See [below](#VRAM_Tile_Data "wikilink") for details on addressing modes).

+#### LCDC.3 - BG Tile Map Display Select

+This bit works similarly to bit 6 (explained above).

+#### LCDC.2 - OBJ Size

+This bit controls the sprite size (1 tile or 2 stacked vertically).

+Be cautious when changing this mid-frame from 8x8 to 8x16 : \"remnants\" of the sprites intended for 8x8 could \"leak\" into the 8x16 zone and cause artifacts.

+#### LCDC.1 - OBJ Display Enable

+This bit toggles whether sprites are displayed or not.
+This doesn\'t affect Mode 3 timings, just whether they are rendered or not.

+This can be toggled mid-frame, for example to avoid sprites being displayed above a status bar or text box.

 #### LCDC.0 - BG/Window Display/Priority